astro-pi/astro-pi-buster-installer/README.md

 ### Creating images

+When you are done setting up the environment, run `wrap` to do any necessary cleaning up.

-If you are using the installer to generate OS images, run the `wrap` function as a last step before cloning/shrinking the image:
+If you are using the installer to generate OS images, also run `set_resize` as a last step before shrinking, so that the filesystem is resized on first boot.

 ```bash
 wrap